ABDULSALAM404/FruitRipenessSystem/README.md

 ❗ Run this command:
 pip install -r requirements.txt

-🔹 Step 5: Train the Model (If Not Provided)
-If the model fruit_classifier.h5 is not available, train it using:
+🔹 Step 5: Place Pretrained Model and Labels (If Downloaded via Colab) If you have downloaded the pretrained model from the Google Colab notebook:
-❗ Run this command:
-python train_model.py
-This will create and save the model in the models/ directory.
+- Copy `best_model.keras` and `fruit_labels.txt` into the `models/` directory.

+These files are generated during model training and can also be downloaded from Colab and manually placed here for the application to work correctly.

 🔹 Step 6: Setting Up the Database
 Ensure SQLite is installed (comes pre-installed with Python).